datastaxdevs/workshop-cassandra-fundamentals/README.md

 You may wonder, how did we arrive at this particular structure for the `sensors_by_network` and `temperatures_by_sensors` tables ?

-The answer lies in the methodology for data modeling with Cassandra, which, at its very core, states: first looking at application's needs, determine the required workflows, then map them to a number of queries, finally design a table around each query**.
+The answer lies in the methodology for data modeling with Cassandra, which, at its very core, states: **first look at application's needs, determine the required workflows, then map them to a number of queries, finally design a table around each query**.

-- We create table `sensors_by_network` to support a query such as "get all sensors by a network `X`"_
+- We create table `sensors_by_network` to support a query such as _"get all sensors for a network `X`"_

-- We create table `temperatures_by_sensors` to support a query such as "get all temperatures by a sensor `Y`"_
+- We create table `temperatures_by_sensors` to support a query such as _"get all temperatures for a sensor `Y`"_

 [🏠 Back to Table of Contents](#table-of-contents)